Estuary

 AWS Glue - ETL Tool

 AWS Glue is a fully managed serverless ETL service from Amazon Web Services (AWS) designed to automate and simplify the data preparation process for analytics.
-Its serverless architecture eliminates the need for managing infrastructure.
+Its serverless architecture eliminates the need to manage infrastructure.
 As part of the AWS ecosystem, it is integrated with other AWS services, making it a go-to choice for cloud-based data integration for AWS-centric data engineering shops.

 Pros